Perpetuity Calculator: Multiply Your present value for Money

 Locate the "Payment Amount" input field in the form.

-Type in the amount you expect to receive regularly.
+Type in the amount you expect to receive regularly for your perpetuity calculations.

 Enter Interest Rate